Reforesting the mountain, one tree at a time.

 Did you know?

-Since 1991, 42,324 trees and 96,689 native plants have been planted across Alta’s slopes—restoration made possible by the dedication of our community.
+Since 1991, 42,324 trees and 96,689 native plants have been planted across Alta’s slopes—thanks to our community's commitment to keeping Alta green.

 Each year, with the help of volunteers, we plant up to 1,500 native tree seedlings, making our annual planting events one of the most meaningful ways to give back to the mountain we all love.

 Alta’s forests were once heavily impacted by generations of mining, leaving slopes bare and ecosystems disrupted.
-Today, tree planting efforts continue as part of a long-term commitment to restore the landscape, strengthen the watershed and protect the alpine environment for future generations.
+Today, tree planting continues as part of a long-term commitment to restore the landscape, strengthen the watershed and protect the alpine environment for future generations.

 1919 VS 2019